Travel Manager Job Description

-Employees responsible for travel logistics are known as travel managers, and they play a critical role in maintaining and optimizing travel operations at companies where employees are constantly on the road.
+Employees responsible for travel logistics are known as corporate travel managers, and they play a critical role in maintaining and optimizing travel operations at companies where employees are constantly on the road.

 Travel managers wear many hats, but their core job description includes:

 - Managing the entire travel program